Monitor GitLab Runner usage

 Learning more about Prometheus

-To learn how to set up a Prometheus server to scrape this HTTP endpoint and make use of the collected metrics, see Prometheus’s Getting started guide.
-Also see the Configuration section for more details on how to configure Prometheus, as well as the section on Alerting rules and setting up an Alertmanager to dispatch alert notifications.
+To set up Prometheus server to scrape this HTTP endpoint and use the collected metrics, see Prometheus’s getting started guide.
+For more details on how to configure Prometheus, see the configuration section.
+For more details about alert configuration, see alerting rules and Alertmanager.

 Available metrics